-("Malta" refers both to the archipelago nation and to the largest island in the archipelago.
-All of the action in the 1565 siege takes place on the island of Malta, so usually when I write "Malta" here I'll be referring to the island.)
+(“Malta” refers both to the archipelago nation and to the largest island in the archipelago.
+Fortunately all of the action in this 1565 siege takes place on the island of Malta, which simplifies things for the purposes of this essay.)

 Malta (Google Maps)